jstarman/aks-bootstrap/README.md

   - apply takes about 30m
 - [x] Tear down platform `./destroy.ps1`
   - destroy takes about 18m
   - If the destroy does not run cleanly it will likely orphan diagnostic settings.
 The next apply will fail, see [issue here](https://github.com/hashicorp/terraform-provider-azurerm/issues/6389).
 After running apply which will finish with errors indicating the resource(s) with problems.
-Go into the Portal Subsription -> Resources -> Resource -> Diagnostic Settings -> Delete setting.
-Then Destroy and re-apply.
+Go into the Portal Subsription -> Resources -> [Resource with Issue] -> Diagnostic Settings -> Delete setting.
+Then re-apply or Destroy and re-apply.
 - [ ] Verify setup
   - [x] Bastion -> VM connection
   - [ ] AKS setup, helm, argocd